 Acceptance – a verbal or written confirmation of an offer to buy a property, made from the seller to the buyer.

 Acquisition / Transfer Tax – also known as ISAI.
 Individuals or companies purchasing real estate, or land and its improvements in Mexico, are subject to an Acquisition Tax.
 The rate is 2-3% of the value of the property depending on the state.
-This fee does not apply to refinancing.
+This fee does not apply to refinance.

 Annual Percentage Rate – is the rate of interest on the loan to be paid back to the mortgage lender.

 Amortization – is a schedule on how the loan is to be repaid.
-A typical amortization schedule will include the amount of money borrowed, interest rate paid and term of the loan.
+A typical amortization schedule will include the amount of money borrowed, the interest rate paid and term of the loan.

 Appraisal, Mexican Valuation – conducted by a Mexican government authorized appraiser and is similar to assessments made in the U.S. for taxation purposes.
 Appraisal fees are assessed per parcel and calculated on the real estate value.